Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_04_billing_concept/guide.en-gb.md

 ## Billing principles

-Here is the model billing overview for AI Endpoints:
+Here is the model billing overview for AI Endpoints.

+> [!primary]
+>
+> In appreciation of your continued support and as a welcome gesture to new customers, **endpoint consumption between Avril 28th and May 12th will not be invoiced**.
+After this grace period, the pricing will be implemented and clearly outlined in the table below, which details the categories, models, and their respective pricing information:
+>

 | Category        | Model            | Price ($)  | Price (€)  | Unit Price |
 | -------------- | --------------- | ------ | ------ | ---------- |